alexlines/livepeer-transcoder-ops/README.md

 aws --profile notation ec2 create-volume --size 100 --region us-east-1 --availability-zone us-east-1a --volume-type gp2
 aws --profile notation ec2 attach-volume --device /dev/sdg --instance-id <instance-id> --volume-id <volume-id>
 ```
-Then login to the box and create filesystem, mount point, and add volume to fstab (device names may vary):
+Then login to the instance and create filesystem, mount point, and add volume to fstab (device names may vary):
 ```
 # ssh to instance and run locally on the box:
 sudo mkfs.ext4 /dev/xvdg